I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 How Does GeForce Now Work?

-You’re essentially renting time on one of NVIDIA’s game servers to play a game that you already own on another platform.
+You’re essentially renting time on one of NVIDIA’s game servers to play a game you already own on another platform.

 Cities: Skylines is available through GeForce Now through Steam.
 I purchased it for the PC, and it’s linked to my Steam account.